Command Line Environment

 - Remote

-ssh foobar@server ls
+ssh foobar@server lslslocally andgrepremotely

-ls | ssh foobar@server grep PATTERN
+ls | ssh foobar@server grep PATTERNSSH Keys

 Use public-key cryptography to prove to the server that the client owns the private key without revealing the key.